Skip Navigation

 project/boot

-Build your app and run it locally
+Build your app locally and start it:

 $ sbt compile stage